Richard E. Dutrow Jr.: Suspension

 On October 12, 2011, the New York State Racing and Wagering Board suspended Dutrow from racing for 10 years and fined him $50,000, citing a long history of racing violations.
 This followed a decision by the Kentucky Horse Racing Commission's Licensing Review Committee not to renew his license in that state.
 Dutrow continued to train horses while he appealed the ruling in court.

 Dutrow began serving his suspension in January 2013 after he exhausted his legal options in New York State.
 The following month he filed a federal lawsuit against the New York State Gaming Commission (the governing body that replaced the racing and wagering board that month), the Association of Racing Commissioners International (ARCI) and several other entities, seeking monetary damages and an overturning of his suspension.
 The suit alleged that Dutrow was "substantially and irreparably harmed" by the suspension and claims that he was deprived of due process under the law.
 The lawsuit was dismissed in July 2014, and an appeal was dismissed nearly a year later.

 In 2020 the Queens District Attorney's office re-opened its investigation into Dutrow's suspension based on new allegations that incriminating evidence may have been planted in his barn.
 At the time, Dutrow received support for the reinstatement of his license from former Yankees manager Joe Torre and others.

 Dutrow withdrew his application for a training license in Kentucky in July 2020 after the licensing committee of the Kentucky Horse Racing Commission indicated it would not rule on it.
 This was despite testimony supporting Dutrow given by individuals including trainer Dale Romans, equine veterinarian Dr. Larry Bramlage, and a former New York State Gaming Commission steward.

 Return to training

 Upon the conclusion of his 10-year suspension in January 2023, Dutrow successfully applied for a training license in New York.
-On May 6, 2023, Dutrow won his first race since the end of his suspension when Prince of Pharoahs, a horse he claimed one month earlier, won an allowance race at Belmont Park.
+On May 6, 2023, Dutrow won his first race since the end of his suspension when Prince of Pharoahs [sic], a horse he claimed one month earlier, won an allowance race at Belmont Park.
 At the time of that win, Dutrow had 15 horses in his barn.

 On August 5, 2023, Dutrow won the Whitney Stakes at Saratoga on his 64th birthday with White Abarrio.
 It was Dutrow's first Grade I stakes win since completing his suspension.
 Then in November, White Abarrio won the Breeders Cup Classic.

+On September 20, 2026, Dutrow won his 2,000th career race at Belmont Park.